Salient Object Detection: A Survey: Survey of the State of the Art

 Among all the models reviewed in this subsection, there are mainly three types of regions adopted for saliency computation.
 Irregular regions with varying sizes can be generated using the graph-based segmentation algorithm~\cite{felzenszwalb2004efficient}, mean-shift algorithm~\cite{ComaniciuM02MeanShift}, or clustering (quantization).
 On the other hand, with recent progress on superpixels algorithms, compact regions with comparable sizes are also popular choices using the SLIC algorithm~\cite{AchantaSSLFS12slic}, Turbopixel algorithm~\cite{LevinshteinSKFDS09Turbop}, etc. The main difference between these two types of regions is whether the influence of region size should be taken into account.
-Furthermore, soft regions are also considered for saliency analysis, where every pixel maintains a probability belonging to each of all the regions (components) instead of only a hard region label (\eg, fitted by a GMM).
+Furthermore, soft regions are also considered for saliency analysis, where every pixel maintains a probability belonging to each of all the regions (components) instead of only a hard region label (\eg~fitted by a GMM).
 To further enhance robustness of segmentation, regions can be generated based on multiple segmentations or in a hierarchical way.
-Generally, single-scale segmentation is faster while multi-scale segmentation can improve the overall performance.
+Generally, single-scale segmentation is faster, while multi-scale segmentation can improve the overall performance.

-To measure the saliency of regions, uniqueness, usually in the form of global/local regional contrast, is still the most frequently used feature.
+To measure the saliency of regions, uniqueness, usually in the form of global and local regional contrasts, is still the most frequently used feature.
 In addition, more and more complementary priors for the regional saliency are investigated to improve the overall performance, such as backgroundness, objectness, focusness and boundary connectivity.
-Compared with the block-based saliency models, the extension of these priors is also a main advantage of the region-based saliency models.
-Furthermore, regions provide more sophisticated cues (\eg, color histogram) to better capture the salient object of a scene in contrast to pixels and patches.
-Another benefit of defining saliency upon region is related to the efficiency.
+Compared with the block-based saliency models, the extension of these priors is also the main advantage of the region-based saliency models.
+Furthermore, regions provide more sophisticated cues (\eg~color histogram) to better capture the salient object of a scene in contrast to pixels and patches.
+Another benefit of defining saliency using regions is related to the efficiency.
 Since the number of regions in an image is far less than the number of pixels, computing saliency at region level can significantly reduce the computational cost while producing full-resolution saliency maps.

 Notice that the approaches discussed in this subsection only utilize intrinsic cues.
 In the next subsection, we will review how to incorporate extrinsic cues to facilitate the detection of salient objects.